A butt rash can have several causes. It may be due to an allergy, a virus, a fungal or bacterial infection, or another health condition.

 - scaly, crusty skin

-Skin rashes are usually symptoms of underlying problems, such as viral and fungal infections, or allergies.
+Skin rashes are usually symptoms of underlying conditions, such as viral and fungal infections or allergies.

 Most butt rashes clear up on their own, but some last longer and may require treatment.
 Read on to learn more about rashes that can develop on your buttocks.

-Here are a few of the common causes of rash on your buttocks:
+Butt rashes can be caused by irritation, infections, viruses, allergies, or other health conditions.
+Here are a few of the common causes of a rash on your buttocks:

 There are two types: allergic contact dermatitis and irritant contact dermatitis.
-Common symptoms of both include:
+Common symptoms of both can include:

 - severe itching